wintermute000/azure-fortimgmt-enclave/README.md

 * Azure Virtual Network with 4 subnets - external, internal, 2x workload subnets
 * 1x FortiGate-VM (BYOL/PAYG) instances with two NICs.
 * Untrust interface placed in SD-WAN zone "Underlay".
-* 7x firewall rules / VIPs on single public IP - permit outbound, permit internal, permit TCP 4444 --> FMG TCP 443, TCP 541 --> FMG TCP 541, permit TCP 4444 --> FAZ TCP 443, TCP 514 --> FAZ TCP 514, UDP 514 -- FAZ UDP 514
+* 7x firewall rules / VIPs on single public IP - permit outbound, permit internal, permit TCP 4443 --> FMG TCP 443, TCP 541 --> FMG TCP 541, permit TCP 4444 --> FAZ TCP 443, TCP 514 --> FAZ TCP 514, UDP 514 -- FAZ UDP 514
+* Public IP has NSG rules only permitting 8443, 8080 and 2222 from a single public IP defined as the "fgtmgmtpip" variable.
+These ports are the default admin ports used by the FortiGate.
 * Azure SDN connector using managed identity with reader.
 * FortiManager VM in the first workload subnet.
 * FortiAnalyzer VM in the first workload subnet.
 * Ubuntu 20.04 LTS test client VM in the first workload subnet.
 * UDRs for internal subnet routing table for default routing and inter-subnet routing through FortiGate.
 * FortiGate - Choose payg or byol in variables - if byol, place .lic files in subfolder "licenses" and define in variables.